-The main target groups for the specific objective border crossing management and mobility, and of stakeholders are:
+The main target groups for the specific objective Enhance the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders are:

-• People visiting or travelling through the Programme area, population living in the programme area and local communities benefiting from improved security;

-• Custom services, border police, police, other national/regional/local public institutions acting in the area of crime prevention and police, professional associations, NGOs etc.
+- People visiting or travelling through the Programme area, population living in the programme area and local communities benefiting from improved security; - Custom services, border police, police, other national/regional/local public institutions acting in the area of crime prevention and police, professional associations, NGOs etc.

-2.3.2.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools Not applicable
+2.3.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools